arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 ### Power

-The power distribution in the robot is explained by the following scheme:
+The power distribution in the robot is explained by the following diagram:

 ![power scheme](assets/power.png)